* This blog was last tested on OAC 105.8.0-133 (Version 5.8) + ADW 18c *

 Click here for more info on HTML markup

-This blog describes how to create a Dashboard Landing Navigation Page in OACS and OBIEE.
+This blog describes how to create a Dashboard Landing Navigation Page in OAC and OBI/OBIEE/OAS.

 Concepts covered include: Dashboards/Analyses, using logos, creating icons, applying HTML formatted text, adding links to dashboards, and editing user preferences.